Defining Services

 1. What is a Service?

-In Docker Compose, a Service is a configuration for a container.
-It tells Docker:
+In Docker Compose, a Service is the solution: it provides isolated, dedicated workspaces for each component.
+Technically, it is a declarative configuration for a container that tells Docker:

 - Which image to use (or how to build it).

-Ideally, one service equals one process (e.g., web, worker, db).
+Ideally, one service equals one single process (e.g., web, worker, db).

 2. Core Configuration